carpentries-incubator/singulairty-introduction/_episodes/07-singularity-images-building.md

 ~~~
 %runscript
     python3 -c 'print("Hello World!
-Hello from our custom Singularity image!")'
+Hello from our custom Apptainer image!")'
 ~~~
 {: .language-bash}

-This section is used to define a script that should be run when a container is started based on this image using the `singularity run` command.
+This section is used to define a script that should be run when a container is started based on this image using the `apptainer run` command.
 In this simple example we use `python3` to print out some text to the console.

 We can now save the contents of the simple defintion file shown above to a file and build an image based on it.
 In the case of this example, the definition file has been named `my_test_image.def`.
-(Note that the instructions here assume you've bound the image output directory you created to the `/home/singularity` directory in your Docker Singularity container, as explained in the "[_Getting started with the Docker Singularity image_](#getting-started-with-the-docker-singularity-image)" section above.):
+(Note that the instructions here assume you've bound the image output directory you created to the `/home/apptainer` directory in your Docker Apptainer container, as explained in the "[_Getting started with the Docker Apptainer image_](#getting-started-with-the-docker-apptainer-image)" section above.):

 ~~~
-$ singularity build /home/singularity/my_test_image.sif /home/singularity/my_test_image.def
+$ apptainer build /home/apptainer/my_test_image.sif /home/apptainer/my_test_image.def
 ~~~
 {: .language-bash}

 Recall from the details at the start of this section that if you are running your command from the host system command line, running an instance of a Docker container for each run of the command, your command will look something like this:

 ~~~
-$ docker run --privileged --rm -v ${PWD}:/home/singularity quay.io/singularity/singularity:v3.5.3-slim build /home/singularity/my_test_image.sif /home/singularity/my_test_image.def
+$ docker run --privileged --rm -v ${PWD}:/home/apptainer quay.io/apptainer/apptainer:v3.5.3-slim build /home/apptainer/my_test_image.sif /home/apptainer/my_test_image.def
 ~~~
 {: .language-bash}

 The above command requests the building of an image based on the `my_test_image.def` file with the resulting image saved to the `my_test_image.sif` file.
-Note that you will need to prefix the command with `sudo` if you're running a locally installed version of Singularity and not running via Docker because it is necessary to have administrative privileges to build the image.
+Note that you will need to prefix the command with `sudo` if you're running a locally installed version of Apptainer and not running via Docker because it is necessary to have administrative privileges to build the image.
 You should see output similar to the following:

 ~~~
 INFO:    Starting build...